Islamic State – Caucasus Province: History in Russia

-On 12 April 2019, in an extensive operation involving Alpha Group, local police and Rosgvardia, 2 heavily armed IS militants were killed in the city of Tyumen.
-These militants were planning to attack the city's public places.

 On 23 June 2019, a knife-wielding militant attacked two police officers just outside Ramzan Kadyrov's residence in Grozny.
 The assailant was then killed by the police.
 A hunting rifle was reportedly found in his car.
 The Islamic State group later claimed responsibility for the attack.

 On 2 July 2019, a law enforcement officer was killed and several others injured at a checkpoint on the outskirts of Bamut when a militant managed to attack police officers with a knife and a hand grenade.
 The Islamic State group later claimed responsibility for the attack.

 On 21 January 2021, Aslan Byutukayev and five other IS militants were killed in Chechnya.

 After 2021, the group's fate is unknown.
 With the Russian invasion of Ukraine in 2022, the organization became leaderless.

-March 2-3 2024 (2024 Karabulak clash), was a deadly stand-off between Russian security services and a cell of Ingush militants affiliated with Islamic State.
+March 2–3, 2024 (2024 Karabulak clash), was a deadly stand-off between Russian security services and a cell of Ingush militants affiliated with Islamic State.

 In April 2024, Vilayat Kavkaz (sector Ingushetia) released an audio message regarding the situation of the group, according to them the group is getting stronger, bigger and more active.
 The group is trying to choose a leader after 2021.

-On 22 April 2024, suspected IS gunmen attacked a Russian police patrol in the town of Karachayevsk in Russia’s North Caucasus republic of Karachayevo-Cherkessia, killing 2 police officers and wounding a third, in addition to seizing their service weapons (a pistol and rifle) and some ammunition.
+On 22 April 2024, suspected IS gunmen attacked a Russian police patrol in the town of Karachayevsk in Russia's North Caucasus republic of Karachayevo-Cherkessia, killing 2 police officers and wounding a third, in addition to seizing their service weapons (a pistol and rifle) and some ammunition.

 On 28 April 2024, suspected IS gunmen attacked a Russian police post in the village of Mara-Ayagy of the Karachay-Cherkess Republic, driving up to the police post before throwing explosives and opening fire, killing 2 police officers and wounding at least 4 others.
 All of the attackers were allegedly killed during the attack.